cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - request, a RegistrationRequest structure.
 - server_public_key, the server's public key.
 - credential_identifier, an identifier that uniquely represents the credential.
-- oprf_seed, the seed of Nh bytes used by the server to generate an oprf_key.
+- oprf_seed, the seed of Nseed bytes used by the server to generate an oprf_key.

 Output:
 - response, a RegistrationResponse structure.